-CBSE Class XII results to be declared today
+CBSE Class XII results declared today, telephonic counselling details

-The Central Board of Secondary Education (CBSE) will declare the Class XII results on Saturday afternoon.
-The results will be available on http://www.cbseresults.nic.in.
+The Central Board of Secondary Education (CBSE) has declared the Class XII result on Saturday afternoon.
+The result will be available on http://www.cbseresults.nic.in.
 A total of 11,86,306 students had registered for the examination from across the country and abroad.

 The board will be conducting post-result telephonic counselling from May 26 to June 9.
 The counselling to students and parents is intended to help them overcome common psychological problems and general queries regarding the results.